planetlabs/fio-planet/README.rst

-fio-geomod
+fio-planet
 ==========

-fio-geomod is a Fiona CLI plugin.
+fio-planet is a package of Fiona CLI plugins from Planet Labs.
 It modulates and modifies the geometries of GeoJSON features.

 Installation